adhelaimi/myProject2/README.md

 # Your Project Title

-A React app that work with Google books API.
+A React app that works with Google books API.

 ## Description

-A React app that work with Google books API to find books, list them, list their information, and view them
+A React app that works with Google books API to find books, list them, list their information, and view them

 ### Technical Used